danth/stylix/README.md

 Stylix relies on [Home Manager](https://github.com/nix-community/home-manager) to install a lot of its theming.
 This requires Home Manager to be installed as a NixOS module; how to do this is shown in the example above.
-Users must be listed in `stylix.homeManagerUsers` to enable styles which rely on Home Manager for that user.

 ## Configuration